Northern Sydney

-Northern Sydney is a large metropolitan area in Sydney, New South Wales, Australia on the north shore of Sydney Harbour and Parramatta River.
-The region embraces suburbs in Sydney’s north-east, north and inner north west.
+Northern Sydney is a large metropolitan area in Greater Sydney, New South Wales, Australia on the north shore of Sydney Harbour and Parramatta River.
+The region embraces suburbs in Sydney's north-east, north and inner north west.
 Northern Sydney is divided into distinctive regions such as the North Shore, Northern Beaches and Forest District.

 The region is characterised by pristine waterways with immense greenery, a well-planned public transport system, hilly roads, large plots of manicured land, and substantially large federation and bungalow style homes.
-Northern Sydney is home to some of Sydney’s most affluent suburbs, large parks and notable landmarks.
+Northern Sydney is home to some of Sydney's most affluent suburbs, large parks and notable landmarks, in addition to having the most leafiest suburbs in the metropolitan area.